hashicorp/katakoda/vault-kubernetes-sidecar/step10.md

 View the deployment patch `patch-website.yml`{{open}}.

-The patch modifies defines the service account `internal-app`.
+The patch modifies the deployment definition to use the service account `internal-app`.
 This Kubernetes service account is authorized by the Vault Kubernetes authentication role.

 Patch the `website` deployment defined in `patch-website.yml`.